Knock-knock. It’s a new client! And now, you need to welcome them and create a great first impression.

 If you already have an onboarding list but are looking for ways to enhance it, you’re in luck.
 Here are a few tips on taking your client onboarding process to the next level:

-- Create a roadmap: Make a clear roadmap for the information you’ll provide to new clients so you don’t miss important details or pile too much information on your client in the first meeting.
+- Create a roadmap: Make a clear roadmap for the information you’ll provide to new clients using a mutual action plan so you don’t miss important details or pile too much information on your client in the first meeting.
 You can also create a blueprint for the client’s coaching journey.
 Make a general template to develop specific goals and action items later.

 - Listen to your client: Practice your active listening skills by focusing on the client's expectations and needs from day one.
 You could discover that a client isn’t a good fit for your services and avoid a potentially negative experience.
 You could also find that a new client is an excellent fit, but their expectations for your services are off, and you can clarify what you provide.
 Any information you glean about your client in the onboarding process gives context and will help as you create a formal coaching plan.